appssemble/Deliverer-Swift/README.md

 $ gem install cocoapods
 ```

-To integrate stellar SDK into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate deliverer into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 use_frameworks!